binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 ### Serverless

+Costs and Trade-offs

 #### Third Party Services

+Costs and Trade-offs

 #### Perimeterless

+Costs and Trade-offs

 #### Functions

+Costs and Trade-offs

 #### DoS of Lambda Functions

+Costs and Trade-offs

 #### Centralised logging of AWS Lambda

+Costs and Trade-offs

 #### Frameworks

+Costs and Trade-offs

 ### Infrastructure and Configuration Management

+Costs and Trade-offs

 ### AWS

+Costs and Trade-offs

 #### Password-less sudo

+Costs and Trade-offs

 #### Additional Tooling

+Costs and Trade-offs